Why do we feel compelled to play the hero and not the guide when we all look to a trusted guide when we need help?

 Heroes achieved those career successes because they had guides around them.
 It may have been their teams, their lecturers, their tutor or a mentor.
 These ‘guides’ showed them the way and visualised what success would look like.

-So next time you have a conversation or asked to write a bio, the clever approach is to position yourself as the guide rather than feeling compelled to play the hero.
+Next time you have a conversation or asked to write a bio, the clever approach is to position yourself as the guide rather than feeling compelled to play the hero.
 Whether your next audience is a group or an individual, make the conversation about them, not you.

 Listen to your audience to understand what they need to solve their problem, and show them the way.

-So why do we still feel compelled to play the hero and not the guide?
+Why do we still feel compelled to play the hero and not the guide?

 Don’t be the Hero.